-Dog Studies
+Dog studies

-The blood, liver, and bile samples were collected at 2 hours (time to maximum concentration of fasiglifam in dogs) (Negoro et al., 2010) and 8 hours after single oral doses of 2 and 200 mg/kg (final specific activity: 4.01 MBq/mg for 2 mg/kg and 4.19 MBq/mg for 200 mg/kg) or 14-day repeated oral doses (final specific activity: 0.215 kBq/mg) of [14C]fasiglifam at 200 mg/kg to intact dogs.
-The dogs were anesthetized with thiopental or sodium pentobarbital at an intravenous dose of 25 mg/kg for the collection of the liver and bile.
-During the repeated dosing study, the blood was collected at 5, 15, and 30 minutes and 1, 2, 4, 8, and 24 hours after the first, seventh, 13th, and 14th administrations.
+The blood, liver, and bile were collected at 2 ( $T{max}$ of fasiglifam in dogs (Negoro et al., 2010)) and 8 h after single oral doses of 2 and 200 mg/kg (final specific activity: 4.01 MBq/mg for 2 mg/kg and 4.19 MBq/mg for 200 mg/kg) or 14-day repeated oral doses (final specific activity: 0.215 kBq/mg) of [14C]fasiglifam at intravenous dose of 25 mg/kg for the collection of the liver and bile.
+During the repeated dosing study, the blood was collected at 5, 15, and 30 min and 1, 2, 4, 8, and 24 h after the $1^{st}$ , $7^{th}$ , $13^{th}$ , and $14^{th}$ administration.
 The blood was collected from the cephalic vein.
-Blood samples were immediately cooled under ice-chilled conditions, and plasma was obtained by centrifugation at approximately 10,000g at 4°C. Subsequently, total radioactivity in the plasma was measured.
+Blood samples were collected from the cephalic vein, immediately cooled under ice-chilled conditions, and plasma was obtained by centrifugation at approximately 10000 × g at 4°C. Subsequently, total radioactivity in the plasma was measured.
 The gallbladder and liver were excised and immediately stored under ice-chilled conditions.
 Bile was collected almost entirely from the gallbladder by using syringes.
-The residual plasma, liver, and bile samples at 2 and 8 hours in the single dose study and after the 14th daily dose were used for metabolite profiling.
-The residual plasma samples in the repeated-dose study were used for the determination of fasiglifam concentration by using high-performance liquid chromatography (HPLC).
+The residual plasma, liver, and bile samples at 2 and plasma samples in the repeated dose study were used for the determination of fasiglifam concentration by using high performance liquid chromatography (HPLC).